Siruthai: Plot

 In a flashback, Rathnavel Pandian is assigned to Devipattinam, where he arrives with his motherless daughter, Divya.
 He is introduced to his colleagues, including officer Bharath.
 The town suffers under the tyranny of a ruthless don, Bhavuji, who engages in corruption, extortion, and numerous illegal activities.
 Bhavuji’s son, Munna, kidnaps and rapes a police officer’s wife, prompting Rathnavel to intervene.
 He arrests Munna, unaware of Bhavuji's vast political influence.

 The corrupt Home Minister and the DGP, bowing to political pressure, force Rathnavel to release Munna, declaring him mentally unstable.
 At a celebratory party for Munna’s release, Rathnavel tricks him into accidentally hanging himself with a belt, leading to his death.
 Furious, Bhavuji seeks revenge.
 On Holi, Bhavuji’s brother Bhadra hiding beneath an idol stabs Rathnavel before shooting him.
 Though presumed dead, he survives with a brain injury.
 The villagers secretly protect him and send him to Chennai for treatment.
 To keep Divya from knowing the truth, the police officials decide to leave her in the care of Raja, who resembles Rathnavel.

 In the present, Rathnavel Pandian succumbs to his injuries.
 To avenge his death, Raja impersonates him and returns to Devipattinam, setting his sights on Bhavuji.
 Bhavuji is shocked to see "Rathnavel" alive and Raja destroys everything that belonged to Bhavuji.
 Swetha then finds Raja, but Raja did not want to blow his cover as Rathnavel Pandian.
 Swetha exposed Raja's identity by showing her navel and hips, which was Raja's weakness.
 In the end, Raja and Bhavuji and Badhra ensue in a dramatic final fight which the both latter was killed by Raja.

-Production

-In 2008, reports emerged that Vikramarkudu would be remade in Tamil with Karthi.
-Anushka, who acted in original, was considered for the female lead.
-Suraj of Thalai Nagaram was said to be the director.
-V. V. Kathir who directed Jiiva starrer Thenavattu was also announced as director but Sivakumar advised Karthi to do strong characters before making a mark as action hero thus the project was dropped.
-The project was revived in 2010 and Siva, who directed films like Souryam and Sankham, was selected as director making his debut in Tamil.
-Tamannaah Bhatia was chosen as heroine after Paiyaa.

 Music

-The soundtrack album to the film was composed by Vidyasagar and features five songs.
+The soundtrack was composed by Vidyasagar.
 It was described as "bland" by Rediff.com, while Sify called it "catchy and youthful".